TanguyLallemand/epistasy-detection-smmb-aco-vns/readme.md

 ### Preparation of prerequisite

 In makefiles please change BOOST_FOLDER value with path of the installed boost library on current workstation.
 Moreover, please check if current g++ version is compatible with C++11 functionalities (version >= 5.0).
 Please also check boost library's version.
-Authors cannot guaranty compatibility with other boost version even if boost version seems to be compatible.
+Authors cannot guaranty compatibility with other boost version even if boost version seems to be compatible between them.
 For this method version 1.61.0 was employed.

 ### Compilation

-To compile this method, please call this lines at the root of the project:
+To compile both methods, please call this lines at the root of the project:

     make